Integrate the Connect SDK into a native iOS app (Swift)

 Build fails at [CP] Embed Pods Frameworks with rsync "Operation not permitted"

-Projects using Xcode 15 or later may encounter this error when integrating the Connect SDK through CocoaPods.
+This error may occur when integrating the Connect SDK through CocoaPods.

 Symptom